Alajuela (canton): Demographics

+Alajuela was estimated to have 322,143 inhabitants in 2022, an increase from its 254,886 at the time of the 2011 census.

+Alajuela had a Human Development Index of 0.784 in 2022, the highest score in its province and 19th among all cantons in Costa Rica.

 Transportation

 Road transportation

 The canton is covered by the following road routes:

 Rail transportation

 The Interurbano Line operated by Incofer goes through this canton.

 Economy

 It is a major area for the production of coffee, strawberries and ornamental plants.
 The Doka Estate lies within the canton, in Sabanilla District, and is a major coffee producing estate, supplying directly to Starbucks.